skfl/andersen-task/README.md

 * v0.1.0 - console application (Task 1 - 3)
 * v0.2.0 - http application with db (Task 4 - 5)
 * v0.3.0 - access database use JPA and Hibernate (Task 6)
+* v0.9.0 - use Spring Boot in your web application (Task 7)

 ## Contributors